Cemililkim/Clerk/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

-### Do NOT:
+### DO NOT:
-- ❌ Open a public GitHub issue
+- Open a public GitHub issue or post in public forums
-- ❌ Post in discussions or forums
-- ❌ Exploit the vulnerability

 ### DO:
-- ✅ Email: **cemililkimteke5934@gmail.com**
+- Email: **cemililkimteke5934@gmail.com**
-- ✅ Subject: `[SECURITY] Clerk Vulnerability Report`
+- Subject: `[SECURITY] Clerk Vulnerability Report`
-- ✅ Include:
-  - Description of the vulnerability
-  - Steps to reproduce
+- Include: steps to reproduce, impact, suggested fix (optional)
-  - Potential impact
-  - Suggested fix (if any)

-### Response Time
+### Response Targets

-- **Acknowledgment**: Within 48 hours
+- **Acknowledgment**: within 48 hours
-- **Initial Assessment**: Within 7 days
+- **Initial assessment**: within 7 days
-- **Fix Timeline**: Depends on severity
-  - Critical: 1-3 days
-  - High: 1-2 weeks
-  - Medium: 2-4 weeks
-  - Low: Next release

-### Disclosure Policy

-- We follow **responsible disclosure**
-- Security advisories published after fix is released
-- Credit given to reporters (unless anonymity requested)
+We follow a responsible disclosure policy and will publish advisories after fixes are available.
+Reporters will be credited unless they request anonymity.

 ---